 We all know we should spend more time reviewing and updating our goals and then audit our daily actions to make sure they match our ambitions.

 We know we should take our goals seriously and work towards them every day.
 The first step in that direction is to define them into clear actionable task lists and start managing them like a pro.

 Why Daily To-Do?

 We know it's smarter to plan tomorrow's tasks the night before.
 And don't forget to plan Important tasks (the ones that get you closer to your long term goals), aside from the Urgent ones.

 We all want to be more consistent with our positive habits.
 And we all struggle to juggle multiple new habits at once.

-We all have bits of knowledge: books read, ideas in our minds, hard lessons learned and mistakes made.
+We all have bits of knowledge in our heads waiting to be forgotten: summaries from books we've read, crazy ideas for the future, hard lessons learned and mistakes made.
 We should write these down.
-Over time they can turn into articles, books, stories to your grandkids, memoirs and ultimately legacy.
+Over time they can turn into articles, books, stories to our grandkids, memoirs and ultimately legacy.